ivatavuk/vineyard_midrow_detection/README.md

 # Vineyard Row Middle Detection
 ROS package for detecting the middle of the passage between the row of grapevines.

-PCL library is used to detect the border rows from one 3D LiDAR scan.
+PCL library is used to detect the border rows from a 3D LiDAR scan.

 ![viv1](doc/vineyard_mid_row_gif.gif)